Fishing charters San Jose del Cabo

 The 1150 Spot

-A high relief structure further offshore that concentrates billfish when water temperature breaks line up.
+A high relief structure further offshore that concentrates billfish when temperature breaks line up.
 Blue and striped marlin show together here in late summer.
-Better suited to a full 8 hour trip with the right boat.
+Best with a full 8 hour trip.

 Choose Your Boat

-Blue marlin trips require range, stability and the right tackle.
-Two boats in the Daliken fleet are built specifically for this work, with a comfort option for groups that want extra shade and an onboard restroom.
+Blue marlin trips need range, stability and the right tackle.
+Two boats are built for the work, with a comfort option for groups that want shade and an onboard restroom.

 28 ft